Inbound Marketing Blogfor Manufacturers and Healthcare Companies

-Today we're going to dive into Buyer Personas.
-We're going to put together a plan to really understand our best buyer, and apply it to all of our marketing.
+Today we're going to dive into Building a Buyer Persona.
+We're going to put together a plan to understand our best buyer, and apply it to all of our marketing.

-All of these old tactics are really a symptom of not having the right context around your buyer, right?
+All of these old tactics are a symptom of not having the right context around your buyer.

 You're not at the right place, at the right time, with the right message.